Running Liwan as a Service

 Creating the service

-Terminal window chmod +x /etc/init.d/liwanTo generate an example configuration file, you can run
+yourusernameand adjust the paths to match your setup.
+Make sure the script is executable:Terminal window chmod +x /etc/init.d/liwanTo generate an example configuration file, you can run

-liwan generate-config -o ~/.config/liwan/liwan.config.toml
+liwan generate-config -o ~/.config/liwan/liwan.config.toml. -

 Starting the service